Skip to main content

 • Local family history researchers.
 It might be worth your time to contact a local family history researcher ahead of time to help, especially if you plan to do your research in person in an archive or religious center.
 However, don't expect the local priest or archivist to help or to read the documents for you.
 Even if the archivist wants to help, they might not have the skills, so you may want to prepare by hiring a specialist in the area.

-While these resources are by no means all-inclusive, they may be helpful in identifying a difficult name or in finding a correct spelling.
+While these resources are by no means all-inclusive, they may help you identify a difficult name or find a correct spelling.

 7. Do not spend too much time on a letter or name.

 If you cannot decipher a name or word after reasonable efforts, write down your best guess or guesses as to what the word may be and move on.
 Be sure to use brackets to indicate where you are unsure of the record’s contents, as described in the Paleography Introduction.
-With more time studying the scribe’s handwriting, you may have more success if you go back to the word after reading more of the document.
+Studying more of the scribe's handwriting will help you gain familiarity and confidence, which will help you when you return to the difficult word.
 The word may also be used again in the text, where it may be easier to read than the first time.

 Suggestions From The Experts